SamyNassar/matrix-flatten/README.md

 # Matrix Flatten
-Flat 3D matrix to a 1D vecFtor.
+Flat 3D matrix to a 1D vector.

 ## What is that?